-Even now, perhaps especially now, investing your energy, time, and money in earning a degree is a worthy endeavor.
+Pursuing education beyond high school is an investment in your future.
+Many students throughout the country wonder if college is worth it.
+They are exploring the many different paths available, weighing the costs of college compared to entering the job market, or wondering what changes COVID-19 might bring.
+Even now, perhaps especially now, investing your energy, time, and money in earning a degree or certification is a worthy endeavor.
 But don’t just take our word for it.
-Explore these findings to learn more about the value of a postsecondary degree.
+Explore these findings to learn more about the value of education and training beyond high school.

 Higher Education Pays